Membrane Sweep: Benefits, Risks, and When to Call Your Doctor

-If you’re considering a membrane sweep to help induce labor, it’s essential to understand the procedure and its implications.
-Knowing the signs that warrant a call to your healthcare provider can guarantee your safety and that of your baby.
+If you’re considering a membrane sweep to help induce labor, understanding the procedure and its implications matters.
+Knowing which signs warrant a call to your healthcare provider keeps you and your baby safe.
 From unusual symptoms to common concerns, being informed is key.
-So, what should you be on the lookout for after the procedure?

 Understanding Membrane Sweep: What It Is

 A membrane sweep is a common procedure used to help initiate labor in pregnant women who are near or past their due date.
-This technique involves your healthcare provider inserting a gloved finger into your cervix to separate the amniotic sac from the uterine wall.
+Your healthcare provider inserts a gloved finger into your cervix to separate the amniotic sac from the uterine wall.

-By doing this, they aim to release hormones called prostaglandins that may encourage contractions.
-While it’s generally considered safe, you might experience some discomfort or spotting afterward.
+This releases hormones called prostaglandins that may encourage contractions.
+The procedure is generally considered safe, though you might experience some discomfort or spotting afterward.

 How a Membrane Sweep Works